WBCCI Twitter feed: http://twitter.com/wally_byam

 The most important part of this Monument replacement is the fundraising that must be done within the next year in order for this project to proceed.
 We welcome and appreciate your donations - fill out the form and mail your check to the International Peace Garden.
 The International Peace Garden is a 501©(3) organization in North Dakota and a registered charity (127250181RR0001) in Canada.

-Donations, with checks payable to "International Peace Garden Inc." in either US Funds or Canadian Funds can be mailed to the addresses shown, or by direct deposit into the IPC Bank Account.
-Please contact the IPC CEO, Mr. Doug Hevenor for more information on direct deposits.
+Donations, with checks payable to "International Peace Garden Inc." in either US Funds or Canadian Funds can be mailed to the address shown.

 Read more: Monument of Peace Replacement Project